oneblockmore/docs-1/src/tutorials/deploy-solidity.md

-# Deploying Solidity Contracts on Oasis (Compound)
+# Deploying Solidity Contracts on Oasis

-[Compound Money Market](https://github.com/compound-finance/compound-money-market) is a lending market built on Ethereum.
-Here, it is configured for deployment on Oasis.
-This tutorial's methods for deploying Solidity contracts using Truffle and Web3.js are applicable to any Ethereum contract written in Solidity.
-For contracts written in Vyper, see the [Uniswap tutorial](https://docs.oasis.dev/tutorials/deploy-vyper.html).
+This tutorial will demonstrate how to deploy Solidity contracts to the Oasis platform using Truffle and Web3.js.
+It should work for _any_ Solidity contract.
+For contracts written in Vyper, see the [Uniswap tutorial](./deploy-vyper.md).

 ## Prerequisites

-This tutorial assumes that you have [already installed the Oasis toolchain](https://docs.oasis.dev/quickstart.html#install-the-oasis-toolchain).
+This tutorial assumes that you have [already installed the Oasis toolchain](./quickstart.html#install-the-oasis-toolchain).
 Your installation was successful if the following command works without error:

 ```bash
 oasis --version